khazarkhorrami/Audio_Text_Complexity_Analysis/README.md

 https://github.com/xieh97/retrieval-relevance-crowdsourcing

-The data for the analysis can be found at above repository.
+The data for the complexity analysis can be found at above repository.

 The model folder contains a Keras implemention of audio_to_text retrieval model to replicate the baseline results for DCASE 2022 Challenge Task 6b.
 The feature_extraction folder contains code for extracting audio and text features from clotho dataset used for the model training.